soz-live/soz-live.github.io/docs/docs.md

 - [Prefixes](/docs/prefixes.html) - a list of Class prefixes used within the project.
 - [Categories](/docs/categories.html) - a hierarchial list of Categories used within the project.
 - [Commands](/docs/commands.html) - a hierarchial list of Commands for the project.

-## Repos

-A list of Repos / Modules for the project, with links to help documentation, is [here](/docs/repos.html).
+- [Repos](/docs/repos.html) - a list of Repos / Modules for the project, with links to help documentation